 You can see these as two opposites in various ways such as:

 Or whatever, but they are just two ways to express music.
 Either in Triplet or 1/8th note Feels.

-Swing, Jazz, Bop are just music styles that incorporate mostly swing, or what I prefer to call Jazz Beats.
+Jazz beat swing techniques, swing beats, Bop and so on, are just music styles that incorporate mostly swing, or what I prefer to call Jazz Beats.
 You may prefer Bop, but in the end, they are just divisions of drumming.
 And of course the jazz drummer should be a great rock drummer and the rock drummer should be a great jazz drummer.

 This isn’t always the case when you speak of rock drumming but jazz drummers are usually pretty good rock style drummers too.
 It’s really a matter of coordination.
 And although jazz drummers tend to be a little more coordinated than rock drummers this isn’t always the case.
 Especially in the higher echelons of drumming and music.